don-willingham/ths_wiki/Wood_Workers_Guild.md

+The Tampa Hackerspace Wood Workers Guild is a group of members who gather to share knowledge and techniques, work on projects, and help keep the wood shop in good working order.
+They meet weekly on Thursday nights for about 30 minutes.
+(As of March 2017.)

 Half the time is spent discussing a technique, and half the time is spent on shop improvements.

 As with all Hackerspace meetups, this is a great place to bounce design ideas, etc. with other like-minded people.